 So you want to succeed with Twitter eh?
 Before you run off and chase shiny butterflies and little blue birds, take a seat and collect yourself.
 Then read the following tips on creating a potential Twitter marketing strategy that will help you become more productive and successful using Twitter for business.
+Embracing Twitter as a tool to potentially grow your business is one of many marketing strategies that is used by businesses all over the world to contribute to their overall operational excellence.
+It can help you to reach your customers and help your customers interact with you and your business.
+To learn more about Operational Excellence, a quick search online for what is operational excellence could explain how it can help your business grow.

 First things first.
 Who are you trying to connect with?